Temporary Exhibitions 2020

 Saturday 18th July - Monday 31st August

-Treasures of the Senhouse Roman Museum
+Treasures of the Senhouse Roman Museum - postponed to 2021

 The idea of a treasure means different things to different people.
 This exhibition spotlights objects that are special for someone.
 Anyone can nominate their favourite object for this exhibition.
 Images of a selection of objects will be posted on the Museum's Facebook page, Twitter feed and on the Gallery page of this website from 1st June onwards.
 Download the form to nominate an object.